merlinkv/ZX_Dandanator_MTD/README.md

 # Updates

 * 28-03-2024
-   - Fixed an error on U10 and SD/mSD 3.3v power supply
+   - Fixed a mistake on U10 and SD/mSD 3.3v power supply
    - If you have the first boards of version 1.5 or 1.5s you must solder a wire between pin 1 and pin 8 of U10.
    - Now, everything is working fine.
 * 04-01-2024 - Added two new versions of the interface.